MyKell069/Full_Stack_Java_Extended_4_1/qc-study/qc-oop.md

+# QC Questions on Object Oriented Programming

 - Describe the characteristics of the object-oriented paradigm
  - Pillars of OOP
  - Define Abstraction and provide advantages to using it
  - Define Polymorphism and provide advantages to using it